Olexiy-repin/MCS-4/README.md

-# Master of Sience 4
+# Master of Computer Science